elabftw/elabdoc/config_examples/README.md

 ## Apache

-The [Apache](./apache) folder contains documentation for running Apache as a reverse proxy for eLabFTW.
+The [Apache folder](./apache) contains documentation for running Apache as a reverse proxy for eLabFTW.

+## Nginx

+The [Nginx folder](./nginx) contains documentation for running Nginx as a reverse proxy for eLabFTW.

 ## HAProxy

-The [haproxy](./haproxy) folder contains configuration for running HAProxy in front of one (or several) elabimg container in http mode.
+The [HAProxy folder](./haproxy) contains configuration for running HAProxy in front of one (or several) elabimg container in http mode.

+## Traefik

+The [Traefik folder](./traefik) contains documentation related to traefik.